hypersousage/dependency-graph/README.md

 ```
 positional arguments:
   folder                Path to the folder to scan
-  output                Path of the output file without the extension
+  output                Path of the output files without the extension
   filename              Name of the output file without extension

 optional arguments: